Release notes for Microsoft Intune

 Microsoft Intune is an integrated, cloud-based client management solution that provides tools, reports, and upgrade licenses to the latest version of Windows, and helps keep your computers up-to-date and secure.
 In addition, Intune lets you manage mobile devices on the network either through Exchange ActiveSync or directly through Intune.
 The following release notes describe important information and known issues in Microsoft Intune.

-The following issues can occur during client software deployment, client device preparation for Windows Intune, or device enrollment.
+The following issues can occur during client software deployment, client device preparation for Microsoft Intune, or device enrollment.

 Issue: When you enroll a Windows 8.1 device and the device must authenticate to a proxy server during the enrollment process, the enrollment fails if the device has not cached the proxy server credentials.
 When the credentials for the proxy server are not cached on the device, the enrolment process must wait for the user to enter the credentials.
 However, the prompt to provide the proxy server credentials does not display during the enrollment process.
 The result is that the enrollment process cannot authenticate to the proxy server and there is no visible indication of this failure presented to the user.

 Workaround: For Windows 8.1 devices that must enroll on a network that requires use of an authenticated proxy server, configure and save the credentials for the proxy server prior to enrollment of the device.
 To configure and save the credentials on a Windows 8.1 device:

 On the Windows 8.1 device, open Internet Explorer.

 When prompted for the proxy server credentials, enter the credentials and then select the option Remember my credentials.